 Two-stringed cura is the smallest member of the stringed instruments family with the highest pitched sound.
 One size bigger instrument than two-stringed cura gives a sound that is one octave lower This smallest member of stringed instruments family is in nearly every region of the country under a variety of names, including dede sazi, parmak cura, and iki and uc telli cura.
 It has also different names like baglama curasi, tanbura curasi etc.

-Two-stringed Cura in Teke Region has varies in terms of structural and instrumental features.
-Watch the process of instruments in our artisan workshop
+Two-stringed Cura in Teke Region has varies in terms of structural and instrumental features

 This two-stringed cura is from jumper wood.
 The bowl length is 9.4’’.
 Right hand playing.
 Our artisan is carving all the musical instruments using musical golden ratio to get the perfect sound.
 He is a master traditional musical instrument maker and player.
 Government asks him to join in fairs and exhibitions to show his best musical instruments.
 You do not need to use plectrum.
 Because you play it with your fingernails.